-In Pascagoula, bicycles are classified as vehicles.
-Bicycles are to use the roadway in the same manner as vehicles but should travel on the far right hand side of the road.
+According to the laws of Pascagoula, bicycles are classified as vehicles.
+Bicycles are required to use the roadway in the same manner as vehicles but should travel on the far right-hand side of the road.
 Bicycles are required to follow all traffic signals and use hand signaling or other maneuvers to indicate to vehicles where they’re going in traffic.

-Since bicyclists usually operate on the roadway, this subjects them to traffic hazards.
-A dangerous aspect of cycling is that usually, a cyclist is traveling at a faster rate of speed than pedestrians, yet do not have the same four-wall protection of an automobile, and so any cyclist in an accident is more prone to serious injury or death.
-Since there are many unique aspects of a Pascagoula bicycle accident cases can become quite complicated, and so it is best to retain the services of a seasoned attorney.
+Since cyclists are intended to ride on the roadway, this subjects them to traffic hazards.
+Cyclists move at a greater rate of speed than pedestrians, yet do not have the same four-wall protection of an automobile, and so any cyclist in an accident is more prone to serious injury or death.
+Pascagoula bicycle accident cases can become quite complicated, and so it is best to retain the services of a seasoned attorney.
 A diligent bicycle accident attorney could help you navigate through the legal elements of your case and help you get the compensation you need.

 Bicycles are considered vehicles for purposes of traffic laws.
 Therefore, bicycles must be considered as automobiles or motorcycles in the normal lane of traffic.
-Most of the time in Mississippi, cyclist or bicycles will be traveling at a slower rate of speed.
-Therefore, a vehicle must give three feet worth of buffer to the cyclist as it passes.
+Usually in Mississippi cyclists are traveling slower than motor vehicles, and so a vehicle must give three feet worth of buffer to the cyclist as it passes.
 This is known as the “3 feet law.”

-There are not many differences between a bike crash and a motorcycle accident.
+Bicycle accidents and motorcycle crashes are actually quite similar.
 Rarely will a cyclist have to obey or be in violation of any speed limits, whereas motorcyclists need to be more wary of speed limits.
 With regard to protective apparel, motorcyclists must wear protective headgear, while cyclists are not required to do so.
-Motorcyclists will have operating lights, turn signals and all other equipment to notify the public of stopping, turning, or lighting up the roadway, whereas a cyclist will not have those same types of equipment most of the time.
+Motorcyclists will have operating lights, turn signals, and all other equipment to notify the public of stopping, turning, or lighting up the roadway, whereas a cyclist usually only has their arms and small lights for night riding.

-Cyclists and motorcyclists should be aware of the dangers involved and use the roadways with that in mind.
-Ultimately, the public has to be aware of the dangers of these users of the roadway and must use appropriate caution when using the roadway to be aware of motorcyclists and cyclists.
+Cyclists and motorcyclists should be aware of the dangers involved and use the roadways cautiously.
+Ultimately, drivers must also be aware of the dangers of these users of the roadway and must use appropriate caution when using the roadway to be aware of motorcyclists and cyclists.

-The most common accidents usually involve distracted driving and inattentiveness.
+The most common accidents usually involve distracted driving and inattentive behaviors.
 For example, if a motorist is texting while driving, they can cause a severe accident.
 The vehicle operator simply is not paying attention to their surroundings and may not be expecting cyclists on the roadway, even where there is a cycling path.
-This has resulted in numerous cycling deaths or fatalities in our community, unfortunately.
+This has resulted in a tragic number of fatalities involving cyclists in our community.

-Another common cycling accident occurs when a cyclist is operating their bicycle in a normal manner on a roadway, and a vehicle simply fails to yield the right away to the cyclists.
-This is usually at a stop sign, and the driver just pulls out in front of the cyclist or just simply fail to yield to appropriate lights or signage and strike the cyclist.
+Another common cycling accident occurs when a cyclist is operating their bicycle in a normal manner on a roadway, and a vehicle simply fails to yield the right away to the cyclist.
+This is usually at a stop sign, and the driver just pulls out in front of the cyclist or simply disobeys signage, and collides with the cyclist.

 In most cases, the vehicle operator is at-fault for the collision.
-However, there will be cases where the bicycle rider was operating his bicycle in a negligent manner.
+However, there will be cases where the bicycle rider was operating their bicycle in a negligent manner.
 The attorney will have to take that into account accordingly, and gather appropriate evidence such as witness testimony to help determine who was responsible for the accident.

 It is extremely common to have deaths result from bicycle accidents.
 Cyclists are extremely prone to serious injury and death.
 Bicyclists can even sustain severe injuries in instances where the speeds of the motor vehicle are not very high.
 The most common type of injuries a bicyclist could sustain includes: